 I went to Albaicin every day at least for a short while during my stay in Granada.
 Even now I can’t really decide whether I like the neighborhood better in the morning or in the evening, at dawn or when the sun sets, coloring the sky in red (against the white-washed houses).

-Visit also the old Arabic bath called El Banyo – with pebbles in the floor and stars in the ceiling, and the Zafra House – typical Andalusian villa with patio and a pond.
+Visit also the old Arabic bath called El Banyo – with pebbles on the floor and stars on the ceiling, and the Zafra House – a typical Andalusian villa with a patio and a pond.

-(No wonder that the whole Albaicin was declared the World Heritage Site by UNESCO in 1994.)
+(No wonder the whole Albaicin was declared a World Heritage Site by UNESCO in 1994.)

 The neighborhood is named “the holy hill” because of few relics that were found here and preserved in the monastery on the top.
 It’s renowned for the white-washed caves that were once carved by Moors to get somewhat cooler rooms.
 When they were banished, Romany people settled here to stay.